smartdev924/WebDevStar0924/README.md

   [gmail]: mailto:jeremycalvin90@gmail.com

-  Hi, I'm 🥇[VueDeveloperRu](https://t.me/luckycstar/)🥇, As a Senior Frontend Developer, with outstanding experience in various fields, such as web and mobile design.
+  Hi, I'm 🥇[Jeremy Calvin](https://t.me/luckycstar/)🥇, As a Senior Frontend Developer, with outstanding experience in various fields, such as web and mobile design.

 My major skills are web and mobile application front-end development.
 I have good experience with Vue and Nuxt, React, Angular, Flutter, etc.